 The Court of Appeals agreed with Liriano, and so did a jury.

-Of course, the question of whether a manufacturer is liable for failing to warn about the absence of a guard is a very case specific.
+Of course, the question of whether a manufacturer is liable for failing to warn about the absence of a guard is very case-specific.
 If the operator, for example, knew that the machine should have a guard but ignored the danger and used it anyway, their failure to warn claim is basically kaput.

 One pair of commentators said this about the Liriano decision: